C4RC0/C4RC0/README.md

 - Photoshop, Illustrator graphic design since 2006, active years 2006-2014
 - Painting (canvas, oil) since 2011, active years 2011-2014

 I like to do things and jobs that I can be either professionally or artistically proud of.
-When I work to a customer or a company, I like to make complex, complete systems.
+In case I work for a customer or a company, I prefer to create complex, complete systems.

 ### Libraries which I know and use